Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 She is the very last of the legendary liners of the early 20th century and the final holder of the Blue Riband Speed Record.
 Her premature retirement marked the end of an age.
 With Trans-Atlantic passenger service taking to the skies, the "Big U", became a relic of obsolesce.

 Alongside the RMS Queen Mary, she faced an uncertain future.
-But unlike her British counterpart which was converted into a hotel immediately after retirement, the "Big U" has never regained fame or notoriety.
-Instead, she's teetered on the brink of destruction over and over again the last fifty years.
-Sitting forgotten on a Philadelphia pier, the "Big U" has been bought and sold half a dozen times.
+But unlike her British counterpart which was converted into a hotel immediately after retirement, the "Big U" has yet to regain immortality, fame or notoriety.
+Instead, she's teetered on the brink of destruction over and over again in the fifty years since retirement.
+Sitting forgotten at a Philadelphia pier, the "Big U" has been bought and sold half a dozen times.
 With plans to return her to active service or a floating attraction collapsing time and time again, the risk of loosing the historic liner to the scrap yard grows with each passing year.
+The older she gets, the harder she is to maintain.

 Initially, the SS United States was America's answer to European trans-atlantic passenger competition.
 The original RMS Queen Mary and RMS Queen Elizabeth were the most famous liners afloat by the end of the Second World War.
 Inspired by their exceptional service records, the US government approved a sponsorship to create its own troop transport in the event of a new global war.
 The SS United States was that transport.
 Designed to be easily converted from passenger to war service with a capacity of 15,000 troops, the vessel was constructed between 1950 and 1952.